Graduate Admissions FAQs-International Students

 For more information on the above options, please see:

 The U.S. Embassy or Consulate in a foreign country issues a student (F-1) visa for the purpose of entering the United States for full-time study.
-Before you can apply for this visa, you must be admitted to a full-time program at NYU-SCPS.
+Before you can apply for this visa, you must be admitted to a full-time program at the NYU School of Professional Studies.
 Once you have been admitted to a program, you will receive instructions in your student portal regarding requesting an I-20.
 You will receive a document (I-20 Form) to present to the U.S. Embassy or Consulate to apply for your student (F-1) visa.
 Only the NYU Office of Global Services (OGS) is authorized to issue the I-20 form.